 Congratulations!
-If you’re reading this, chances are you’re in the process of adopting one of the easiest and most rewarding dogs to train: a Labradoodle!
+If you’re reading this, chances are you’re looking for a puppy finder or in the process of adopting one of the easiest and most rewarding dogs to train: a Labradoodle!
 We’re here to train YOU on the best way to raise your new companion, so sit, stay, and read on to learn all about it.

 Labradoodles are like sponges — they absorb new commands quickly so training them is a cinch.